-Dave has devoted a lot of his time to charitable organizations over past decades during which he has Chaired, and served on the Boards, of five different organizations.
+Dave has devoted a lot of his time to charitable organizations over past decades during which he has Chaired, and served on the Boards, of six different organizations.
 Three of these were non-profit societies delivering social services - in Victoria, Richmond and Toronto.
-The other two are Flying Clubs: The Scottish Aero Club of Perth, Scotland, and the Kelowna Flying Club.
-He was also recently elected to the Board of the British Columbia General Aviation Association.
+The other three have been aviation organizations: The Scottish Aero Club of Perth, Scotland, the Canadian Owners and Pilots Association and the Kelowna Flying Club, which he now serves as President.

 Since a young’un in Australia, to the innards of Toronto, this pilot wannabe has dreamt of touching an airplane (legally).
 He grew up to be an accountant (who doesn’t get his taxes done on time), amazing father to 6 (on purpose), a loved husband (by a very sexy and slim wife).
 James has a twisted & sick sense of humor and a great sense of calmness that he carries with him.
 James is great asset to anyone and any organization which is lucky enough to embrace his many talents.